-The Office of Communications holds three media relations internship sessions: spring, summer, and fall.
+The Office of Communications holds three Media Relations internship sessions: Fall, Spring, and Summer.
+The fall session takes place September – December.
+Spring takes place January – May.
+Summer takes place June – August.
 Interns will work between 24 to 40 hours per week.
-Reasonable exceptions to session dates may be made in order to coordinate with university and work schedules.
+Reasonable exceptions may be made in order to coordinate with university and work schedules.

 - Summer session: June to August.
-Applications accepted February 15 through April 1.
+Applications accepted May 8 – May 20.

 - Fall session: September to December.
 Applications accepted May 15 through July 1.

 To apply, go to: https://solaa.si.edu/solaa/SOLAAHome.htm.l” Then select "New to SOLAA?
 Create Account Here."
 When you complete the information to create an account, you will see a screen where you select the type of appointment you are interested in.